cakephp/authorization/docs/Middleware.md

 ```

 You can also add your own handler.
 Handlers should implement `Authorization\Middleware\UnauthorizedHandler\HandlerInterface`,
 be suffixed with `Handler` suffix and reside under your app's or plugin's
 `Middleware\UnauthorizedHandler` namespace.

 Configuration options are passed to the handler's `handle()` method as the last parameter.

-Handlers catch only those exceptions which extend the `Authorization\Exception\Exception` class.
+Handlers catch only those exceptions which extend the `Phaunthentic\Authorization\Exception\Exception` class.